satackey/push-prebuilt-action/README.md

       uses: satackey/release-js-action@v0.0.1
       with:
         release-branch: release-${{ steps.name.outputs.branch }}
-        # You can tag the commit by uncommenting following line
+        # The commit can be tagged as follows
         # release-tags: v1 v1.0 v1.0.0
 ```